12 Must-Have, Budget-Friendly Gifts for Hikers in 2018

 Osprey Aura 65L

 I finally retired my old lady Jansport pack and picked up the Osprey Aura 65L.
 I’m obsessed.
 Osprey makes the most comfortable pack out there.
-I hauled over 40lbs in my Aura 65L for a multi-day scrambling epic.
-Once I got the pack adjusted, she performed beautifully.
+I hauled over 40lbs in my Aura 65L on my trip up the Grand Teton.
 There are a lot of features on this pack, making it an ideal pack for the hiker who has a lot of extra hobbies, like winter backcountry hut trips, couloir climbing, and backpacking.
 Cost: Usually $260.
 But it’s ON SALE for $179.
 That’s a serious deal.

 Patagonia Nano Air Hoody

 We all know if there is one piece of gear I could haul around with me forever it would be my Nano Air Hoody.
 It is an incredible layer.
 She works tirelessly to regulate my body temperature on the trail.
 I’ll wear my Nano Air around the campfire or on top of a blustery mountain.
-Cost: Regular price is $300.
-If you don’t care about colors you can pick it up for $270.
+Check out the men’s version here: Cost: $150-$300 depending on the color you want.